deciduously/deciduously-com-clj/resources/md/one.md

 As you read on you'll find out - probably and definitely.
 Here we go!
 ## Intro
-### Preaamble
+### Preamble
-FOr starters, the bulk of the static site engine is directly taken from this excellent 2011 [tutorial](https://cjohensen.no/building-statis-sites-in-clojure-with-stasis/) by [Christian Johansen](https://github.com/cjohansen).
+For starters, the bulk of the static site engine is directly taken from this excellent 2011 [tutorial](https://cjohensen.no/building-statis-sites-in-clojure-with-stasis/) by [Christian Johansen](https://github.com/cjohansen).
 I will try as much as possible to avoid overlapping except where necessary - go read the tutorial, it's fun.

 This is not intended to be a rewrite, despite the overlap.
 Instead, my intent here is to walk through the process of getting that six year old Clojure tutorial working for me in a larger context, using modern tools.
 His walkthrough takes you up to exporting an optimized static site for uploading elsewhere, and except for a few sticking points worked without much pain.
 I wanted to take a stab at building the server and deploying to Heroku as well, though, two things I'd never done.